Vindetta100/brushconcierge/README.md

 ---

-**🚀 BrushClean Pro is ready for business and optimized for growth!**
+**🚀 Brush Concierge is ready for business and optimized for growth!**

 *For questions or issues, refer to the deployment-summary.md and implementation-plan.md files for additional context.*